Skip to main content

 It has been shown to increase the activity of two critical potassium currents, IKr (the rapid delayed rectifier current) and IKs (the slow delayed rectifier current).
 These currents are responsible for the repolarization phase (Phase 3) of the action potential, the period where the cell resets its electrical charge to prepare for the next beat.

-By enhancing these repolarizing currents, testosterone effectively shortens the (APD) and, consequently, the QT interval on an electrocardiogram.
+By enhancing these repolarizing currents, testosterone effectively shortens the action potential duration (APD) and, consequently, the QT interval on an electrocardiogram.
 Simultaneously, testosterone can also enhance the L-type calcium current (ICaL), which is central to the plateau phase (Phase 2) and triggers the release of calcium for muscle contraction.
 This complex interplay of effects creates a unique electrophysiological signature.

 1. Phase 0 (Rapid Depolarization) ∞ Driven by the influx of sodium ions (Na+), causing the initial sharp upstroke of the action potential.